hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Parsing.package/MarkdownInlineParserPhase2.class/README.md

-A MarkdownInlineParserPhase2 handles the creation of emphasis.
+A MarkdownInlineParserPhase2 is a method object, evaluating delimiters and parsing emphasises.

 Instance Variables
 	currentCloser:		<MarkdownDelimiter>
 	currentOpener:		<MarkdownDelimiter>
 	delimiters:			<MarkdownLinkedList>
 	inlineElements:		<MarkdownLinkedList>

 currentCloser
-	- could be a closing delimiter for emphasis
+	- possible current closer of a possible emphasis

 currentOpener
-	- could be a opening delimiter for emphasis
+	- possible current opener of a possible emphasis

 delimiters
-	- is a MarkdownLinkList of created delimiters
+	- found list of delimiters

 inlineElements
-	- is a MarkdownLinkList of created inline elements
+	- list of all inline elements